HaliteChallenge/Halite-III/website/learn-programming-challenge/game-overview.md

 :--- | :--- | :---
 Spawn | Cost: 1000 halite
 Convert into a drop-off  | Cost: 4000 halite deducted from player's stored halite. <br/> The converted ship's halite cargo and the halite in the sea under the new dropoff is credited to the player, potentially reducing the cost.
-Move('n', 's', 'e', or 'w') | Cost: 10% of halite available at turn origin cell is deducted from ship’s current halite. <br/>When a ship moves over a friendly shipyard or dropoff, it deposits its halite cargo.
+Move('n', 's', 'e', 'w') | Cost: 10% of halite available at turn origin cell is deducted from ship’s current halite. <br/>When a ship moves over a friendly shipyard or dropoff, it deposits its halite cargo.
-Stay still aka Move('o') | Gain by collecting: 25% of halite available in cell, rounded up to the nearest whole number. <br/>Ships can carry up to 1000 halite.
+Move('o') | Gain: 25% of halite available in cell, rounded up to the nearest whole number.
+Ship remains at its origin. <br/>Ships can carry up to 1000 halite.

 <br/><br/>